zedparsa/Flowsense-ids/README.md

 ---

 #### 11) Signal: time_interval_variance
-This signal measures timing irregularity inside each second by looking at inter-arrival time variance.
+This feature measures timing irregularity inside each second by computing the variance of inter-arrival times.
+It looks at how packets are spaced within the window, not just how many there are.

 ```python
     def time_interval_variance():